-In proportional representation, single-party majority governments can still form - as long as an actual majority of the voters truly supports them.
+In proportional representation, single-party majority governments (with more than 50% of the seats) can still form - as long as an actual majority of the voters (more than 50%) truly supports that party - or if they win 14 or more of the 18 district seats.

-A more common outcome, however, is majority coalition governments - made up of a combination of different parties, none of whom have earned a majority in their own right.
-In these systems, parties to *learn* to get along and negotiate with each other to make progress.
+A more common outcome in proportional systems, however, is majority coalition governments - made up of a combination of different parties, none of whom have earned a majority in their own right.
+In these systems, parties are *forced* to get along and negotiate with each other, to make progress.
+Decision-making can be slower, but that's a good thing - the quality of decision-making tends to be better when it isn't pushed through by a single party.

 With at least 2 parties needing to agree on every bill, there’s less chance of any single party is pushing its own agenda or acting unfairly, because there is a built-in check-and-balance.
 Under First Past the Post, a party can put policies in place without the support of a majority of the population.
 Then, when the government changes to the other colour in a few elections time, their first year in government is often spent undoing the worst policies that the previous government put in place.